VecHeart: Holistic Four-Chamber Cardiac Anatomy Modeling via Hybrid VecSets: Experiments

 \section{Experiments}

-To train and test \net{}, we curated a high-quality cardiac dataset of 1060 samples from public sources (LAA~\cite{zeng2023imagecas,hansen2025laa}, WHS++~\cite{zhuang2019mmwhs}, and others~\cite{metz2009coronary,schaap2009standardized,kiricsli2013standardized,tobon2015benchmark}).
+To train and test \net{}, we curated a high-quality cardiac mesh dataset comprising 1,060 samples, generated from expert annotations in publicly available datasets, including LAA~\cite{zeng2023imagecas,hansen2025laa}, WHS++~\cite{zhuang2019mmwhs}, and other benchmarks~\cite{metz2009coronary,schaap2009standardized,kiricsli2013standardized,tobon2015benchmark}.
 Each four-chamber mesh is rigidly registered to a WHS atlas~\cite{zhuang2016multi}, with a 6:2:2 train/val/test split.
 For reconstruction from real slices and 3D+t mesh sequence generation, we use a dataset comprises 835 CMR sequences constructed from three publicly available MRI datasets: {\it ACDC}, {\it M\&Ms}, and {\it M\&Ms-2}~\cite{bernard2018acdc,campello2021mm1,martin2023mm2}.
 As in earlier studies~\cite{Meng23b,yuan2023myo4d,xiao2024slice2mesh,qiao2024personalised}, we register and fit a Statistic Shape Model~\cite{duan2019automatic,bai2015bi} to segmentation masks predicted by a publicly available method~\cite{bai2018automated} to generate ground-truth cardiac meshes.
 We only evaluate LV myocardium, LV and RV as this dataset mainly contain SAX stacks.
-We use Chamfer Distance (CD) and IoU score at resolution $128$ to measure 3D reconstruction quality.
+We use standard L2 Chamfer Distance (CD) and IoU score at resolution $128$ to measure 3D reconstruction quality.

 In the \net{} model of Fig.~\ref{fig:pipeline}, the decoder comprises $L=3$ interleaved attention layers.
 For the part-specific learnable queries $\mathbf{L}_p \in \mathbb{R}^{D \times M}$, the set size $M$ is 256 and dimension $D$ is 32.
 We train the model for $1000/500$ epochs for stage I/II using Adam~\cite{Kingma14}.
 All experiments are conducted using one V100 GPU.